MozamelJawad/webpack-setup/README.md

 # 📖 webpack-setup <a name="about-project"></a>

-**webpack-setup** is learning project to setup webpack for projects.
+**webpack-setup** is a learning project to setup webpack for projects.

 ## 🛠 Built With <a name="built-with"></a>